ionic-enterprise/auth-playground-ng/README.md

 # Angular Auth Playground

 This application highlights the use of the Ionic Enterprise <a href="https://ionic.io/docs/auth-connect" target="_blank">Auth Connect</a> and <a href="https://ionic.io/docs/identity-vault/" target="_blank">Identity Vault</a> products in an Angular application.
-The application will run on both Android and iOS.
+The application runs on both Android and iOS.
 In addition, it supports running in the web, allowing developers to remain in the more comfortable and productive web-based development environments while working on the application.
 Since the web does not have a secure biometrically locked key storage mechanism, however, the full potential of Identity Vault is only accessible through the native platforms.

-This application uses <a href="https://capacitorjs.com/docs/android/custom-code" target="_blank">Capacitor</a> to provide the native layer.
-This is the preferred technology to use for the native layer and the Customer Success team highly suggests using it over Cordova.
+This application uses <a href="https://capacitorjs.com/docs" target="_blank">Capacitor</a> to provide the native layer.
+This is the preferred technology to use for the native layer.
+The Customer Success team highly suggests using it over Cordova.
 However, Identity Vault and Auth Connect can both be used with either technology.

 The purpose of this application is to show the use of much of the `Vault` and `Device` APIs of Identity Vault as well as how Identity Vault and Auth Connect work together to provide a secure authentication solution.